JeremiasKoch/testCodex/README.md

 # Rick and Morty Dashboard

-Simple React (19) project using Vite and Tailwind CSS 4.1.
-It fetches data from the Rick and Morty API using Axios.
+Simple React (19) and TypeScript project using Vite and Tailwind CSS 4.1.
+It fetches data from the Rick and Morty API using Axios and React Router.

 ## Available Scripts